 The controller shall connect to Hydrawise software.

-Hydrawise software is available via web login, and as a mobile application which is downloadable via the Apple and Android app stores.
+Hydrawise software is available via web login, and as a mobile application that is downloadable via the Apple App Store and Google Play.

-The controller shall utilize Predictive WateringTM Adjustments to automatically adjust irrigation scheduling based on local weather data and forecast information.
+The controller shall utilize Predictive Watering™ adjustments to automatically modify irrigation scheduling based on local weather data and forecast information.

-The controller shall also have manual Seasonal Adjust settings from 0% up to 300% for offline programming.
+The controller shall also have manual Seasonal Adjust settings from 0% to 300% for offline programming.